DeNepo/welcome-to-js/README.md

 - Read and describe as many programs as you can
   - the goal is to become comfortable investigating code you _don't_ understand yet
   - it's okay if you don't understand a program completely, as long as you understand more each time
+  - take some time to study the [plain-text-programs](./plain-text-programs), how is it different to study these than the programs in .js files?

 </details>
 <br>